Early Stage Startup FundingJan 14, 2022

 The Importance of Your Network For Startup Resources

-Establishing strong, beneficial relationships should start with cultivating the potential of your existing network, such as university incubators and resources like Y Combinator that can make introductions to additional advisors, venture capitalists, angel investors and others.
+Establishing strong, beneficial relationships should start with cultivating the potential of your existing networks, such as university incubators and resources like Y Combinator that can make introductions to additional advisors, venture capitalists, angel investors, and others.
 The key is to actively build your network and develop networking skills to get introductions to potential partners and create a valuable network of professionals.
 Pro tip: Tinkering on LinkedIn should not be the extent of your “networking”.
-As discussed – you need to get out there to make things happen, or hire people who can.
+As discussed – you need to get out there to make things happen or hire people who can.

 Finally, the entrepreneur needs to have a strong network that includes people from different backgrounds – not just other entrepreneurs or founders.
 This way they can get introductions from people in diverse industries who know the right people in high places.

 Trust Your CFO and Other Advisors